-Covid 19 coronavirus: Christchurch leaflet compares lockdown laws to Nazi Germany, holocaust
+Covid 19 coronavirus: Christchurch leaflet compares lockdown laws to Nazi Germany, Holocaust

 The leaflet goes on to remind readers "the Holocaust didn't begin with Jews being put onto trains.
 The average German had no idea what the future held when the propaganda against Jewish people, and the orders from the government to turn in neighbours, began."

-It also suggests Covid-19 is been used as a "power grab" by governments and warns of similarities to the beginning stages of Nazi Germany.
+It also suggests Covid-19 is being used as a "power grab" by governments and warns of similarities to the beginning stages of Nazi Germany.

 NZ Jewish Council spokesperson Juliet Moses told the Herald while it was important for a free society to discuss the pros and cons of lockdown, the context of the leaflet was damaging and trivialised the atrocities that occurred before and during World War II.

 "The comparison is ludicrous.
-We can base of course whether the lockdown has been too restrictive or not restrictive enough and that debate should happen in an open and free society."
+We can debate of course whether the lockdown has been too restrictive or not restrictive enough and that debate should happen in an open and free society."

 Moses says while some members of society buy in to the comparisons, she says the reasons behind today's social restrictions is to save lives, not take them.